Woo-hoo, you’ve managed to become a life coach!

 - They are using a template and the only thing being designed is them designing how to get your money into their bank account

-But there’s another reason you should start the process now and that is because it’s not, or rather shouldn’t be, a 2 or 3-week deal.
+But there’s another reason you should start the process now (or even sooner if you can) and that is because it’s not, or rather shouldn’t be, a 2 or 3-week deal.

 T Minus 9 Months –